The State of Student Loans

 The demographics driving future private student loan market growth

 Still, the demand for post-secondary education continues to grow.
-According to the College Board, between 1998 and 2008, the number of bachelor's degrees conferred increased by 32%, while the number of associate and graduate degrees increased by 34% and 41%, respectively.
-And by 2016, the number of students enrolled in college is expected to reach 20 million students.
+According to the College Board, between the 2002/2003 and 2012/2013 school years, the number of bachelor's degrees conferred increased by 36%, while the number of graduate degrees increased by 45%.
+And by 2020, the number of students enrolled in college is expected to reach 23 million students.

 The bottom line is that, in coming years, students will increasingly turn to private student loans to help pay for school — and that lenders and schools would be well advised to start preparing for the private student loan needs of those students today.